asindhar/twitch-project/README.md

 SESSION_SECRET='Any-session-secre-key'
 ```

-* You may want to change configurations in congi.js in root for server and config.js in frontend for client
+* You may want to change configurations in config.js(in root directory) for server and config.js(in frontend folder) for client

 * To start project on localhost
 ```